Back to blog

 Why Reserves Get Underfunded

-Reserve study waiver.
-Until recently, many states allowed HOA boards to vote to waive or reduce reserve contributions.
-Florida changed this after Surfside — boards can no longer waive structural reserves for condos.
-But in other states, the practice continues.
+This feeds into a broader problem of short-term thinking.
+Board members serve 1-3 year terms, and the roof replacement is 10 years away.
+The political incentive is obvious: keep dues low now, let the next board deal with the shortfall.
+Until recently, many states even allowed boards to vote to waive or reduce reserve contributions outright.
+Florida changed this after Surfside, and boards can no longer waive structural reserves for condos.
+In other states, the practice continues.

 Post-Surfside Changes

 Structural integrity reserve studies (SIRS) are now required for Florida condo buildings three stories or higher.
-These focus on structural components — roof, load-bearing walls, foundation, plumbing, electrical, waterproofing, and windows.
+These focus on structural components: roof, load-bearing walls, foundation, plumbing, electrical, waterproofing, and windows.

 No more reserve waivers.
 Florida condo boards can no longer vote to waive or reduce funding for structural reserves.
-Full funding is mandatory for structural components by December 31, 2025.
+Full funding for structural components is mandatory by December 31, 2025.

 Milestone inspections.
 Buildings 25 years or older must undergo structural inspections by licensed engineers.